Series: Being Human (Remake) aka: Being Humanremake

 A Fate Worse Than Death: Being Buried Alive is said to be this for vampires, as they can't die.
 They'll just become weak and slowly go insane due to hunger.
 At the end of Season 2, Mother even says this is the worse fate for vampires as she is burying Aidan.
 He however points out she has it even worse.
 She will live forever knowing she killed her daughter, the only person to ever truly love her.

 From Bad to Worse: Watching this show is a little like watching a train wreck full of little children that manages to spiral into an orphanage and explode a pound full of cute, fluffy bunnies.
 It just keeps getting worse and worse for the characters.
 So much disaster.
 So much.
 SO MUCH.
 Pretty much the only thing that goes right for them is finding an apartment together and maintaining a steady job.
 Everything else is fair game.
+NOPE!, the apartment is a murderous evil entity.

 Frozen Fashion Sense: The "Dutch" vampires choose to live in Amish country because they're old-fashioned.
 When they come to visit the city, they're still wearing the same clothes.